In This Section

 - The Lord Mayor will know from his/her briefing exactly what is required from him/her, but you, as the organiser, should confirm all the details with the Lord Mayor before your event begins.

-- PRECEDENCE – The Lord Mayor has precedence inside his/her own council area, that is, the Lord Mayor should walk first, be announced first, should be spoken to/introduced first etc. The Lord Mayor surrenders precedence only when the Lord Lieutenant is present in his official capacity representing the Queen.
-It goes without saying that the Lord Mayor will give precedence to Her Majesty the Queen and Members of the Royal Family.
+- PRECEDENCE – The Lord Mayor has precedence inside his/her own council area, that is, the Lord Mayor should walk first, be announced first, should be spoken to/introduced first etc. The Lord Mayor surrenders precedence only when the Lord Lieutenant is present in his official capacity representing the King.
+It goes without saying that the Lord Mayor will give precedence to His Majesty the King and Members of the Royal Family.

 - Unless the Lord Mayor occupies the Chair at a gathering, he/she should be seated on the immediate right of the Chairman.
 If a speech is required from the Lord Mayor it is usual that the Lord Mayor would speak first.